|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 - 30% increase in the concentration of CO2 in Earth's atmosphere

-- causes similar increase in dissolved CO2 mass in oceans
+- similar increase in dissolved CO2 mass in oceans

-- causes snow and ice melting which decreases Earth's solar reflectivity
+- snow and ice melting which decreases Earth's solar reflectivity

-- causes floating ice melting which further decreases solar reflectivity
+- floating ice melting which further decreases solar reflectivity

 1) Presently the world consumes about 100,000,000 barrels of petroleum per day and comparable amounts of coal and natural gas.
-Almost all of this fossil hydro-carbon mass eventually oxidizes to form CO2 and H2O.
+Almost all of this fossil hydro-carbon mass eventually oxidizes to form CO2, soot and H2O.

 2) Since WWII Earth's atmospheric CO2 concentration has increased by about 30%.
 During the same period the oceans have absorbed an approximately equal mass of CO2 via conversion of insoluble CaCO3 (limestone) into water soluble Ca(HCO3)2.
 This chemical change (ocean acidification) threatens marine life which relies on CaCO3 insolubility for its bone and shell structures.

-3) The increase in atmospheric CO2 concentration reduces Earth infrared (IR) emission in certain frequency bands.
+3) The increase in atmospheric CO2 concentration reduces Earth infrared (IR) emission into space in certain frequency bands.
 This reduced IR emission causes an increase in Earth's dry land surface temperature.

 4) The increase in Earth dry land surface temperature reduces seasonal snow and ice cover, which reduces Earth's average solar reflectivity (planetary albedo).